m3data/collective-futurecrafting/README.md

 ### Key Files and Directories

+- `_authors/`: Collection for authors, still to be developed.
 - `_data/`: YAML files for dynamic content (e.g., navigation).
 - `_data/`: Draft blog posts, can be previewed by running `serve` or `build` with the `--drafts` switch.
 When drafts are ready to be published, just move them to the `_posts` folder. ß
 - `_includes/`: Reusable components like headers and footers.